Frank W. Stahnisch: Education and training

 Born in Frankfurt am Main, Germany, Stahnisch graduated from Elisabethenschule high school and entered the Johann Wolfgang Goethe University of Frankfurt in 1990, where he commenced his undergraduate studies in medicine, philosophy, psychology and sociology.
 Continuing his studies at the Humboldt University of Berlin, the University of Edinburgh in Scotland and the Université de Rennes I in France, he received his Master of Science degree in Philosophy of Science from the University of Edinburgh and his Doctorate degree in History of Medicine from the Free University of Berlin.
 Following to teaching positions held at the Humboldt University of Berlin, the Friedrich-Alexander University of Erlangen-Nuernberg and the Johannes Gutenberg University of Mainz, he became a two-year Visiting Assistant Professor in the Department of Social Studies of Medicine at McGill University in Montreal.
-Further Visiting Professorships included the Max Planck Institute for the History of Science in Berlin, the Institute for the History and Ethics of Medicine at the Ruprecht Karls University in Heidelberg, Germany, the Office for History of Science and Technology at the University of California at Berkeley, USA, the Institute for Advanced Studies at Goethe University in Frankfurt, Germany, and the Institute for Advanced Studies in the Humanities at the University of Edinburgh, Scotland.
+Further Visiting Professorships included the Max Planck Institute for the History of Science in Berlin, the Institute for the History and Ethics of Medicine at the Ruprecht Karls University in Heidelberg, Germany, the Office for History of Science and Technology at the University of California at Berkeley, USA, the Institute for Advanced Studies at Goethe University in Frankfurt, Germany, the Institute for Advanced Studies in the Humanities at the University of Edinburgh, Scotland, and the Department of History at Dartmouth College in Hanover, NH, USA.
 In 2008, Stahnisch was appointed to the faculty of the University of Calgary in the rank of an associate professor, where he has chaired the inter-faculty and inter-departmental History of Medicine and Health Care Program and acts as co-coordinator (history) of the Calgary History and Philosophy of Science Program.
 He has continued in these roles as a full professor since 2016.
 In 2015, he also became a research fellow of the Calgary Centre for Military, Security and Strategic Studies (CMSS), and in 2018 of the Mathison Centre for Mental Health Research and Education.